Eye-Catching Christmas Food Ideas

 The best holiday appetizers are those you can prepare in a few easy steps.
 And when it comes to that, it doesn’t get much easier than these edible trees.
 They are perfect for big parties, because you can literally make a forest of them in no time.
 You could even get the kids helping you with them.

 Just cut pita bread in wedges, top them with store-bought guacamole and decorate them with small pieces of bell pepper, arranged in the shape of a garland.

 Cream Cheese Tree

-Cheese trays are a staple at any Christmas party and creating an eye-catching platter can be surprisingly simple.
-All you need to get the party started is slice diagonally a block of cream cheese and put the two triangles back together in a tree shape.
-Decorate it with a bell pepper star, celery tree trunk and some pepper jelly.
+Cheese trays are a staple at any Christmas party, and creating an eye-catching platter can be surprisingly simple.
+All you need to do to get the party started is diagonally slice block of cream cheese and put the two triangles back together in a tree shape.
+Decorate it with a bell-pepper star, celery tree trunk and some pepper jelly.
 That’s it!

 Pine Cone Cheese Ball

 If you want to add a real showstopper to your holiday party spread, consider making this delightful pine cone cheese ball.
 You can make any cheese ball recipe and decorate it with whole or sliced almonds, but you should give a try to The Pioneer Woman’s recipe.
 The recipe includes a French onion soup mix, which adds a unique blend of flavors that will satisfy all your guests.